insights

 • Rates of food insecurity decreased significantly for all households with children (from 14.8% in 2020 to 12.5% in 2021) and for other population subgroups such as single mothers with children (from 27.7% in 2020 to 24.3% in 2021).7

-• For adults living in families, those who self-reported as non-Hispanic other and multiple races (12.7%) and non-Hispanic Black (12.2%) experienced higher rates of food insecurity compared to those who self-reported as non-Hispanic white (4.1%) and non-Hispanic Asian (3.7%).8
+• For adults who lived in families experiencing food insecurity, those who self-reported as non-Hispanic other and multiple races (12.7%) and non-Hispanic Black (12.2%) experienced higher rates of food insecurity compared to those who self-reported as non-Hispanic white (4.1%) and non-Hispanic Asian (3.7%).8

-Observational studies have associated food insecurity with increased odds of self-reported poor health and development of chronic diseases such as obesity, diabetes, and hypertension for young and older adults.4,5 In addition, a 2022 cross-sectional analysis of data from the 2017-2018 National Health and Nutrition Examination Study (n=3,502 participants aged 20 years or older) indicated that food insecurity was associated with higher liver stiffness measurements for those adults over 50 years of age and may increase the risk of advanced fibrosis and cirrhosis in older adults.9 Further analysis of US statistics have also suggested that food insecurity is associated with greater all-cause mortality in adults with non-alcoholic fatty liver disease and advanced fibrosis.10
+Observational studies have associated food insecurity with increased odds of self-reported poor health and development of chronic diseases such as obesity, diabetes, and hypertension for young and older adults.4,5 In addition, a 2022 cross-sectional analysis of data from the 2017-2018 National Health and Nutrition Examination Study (n=3,502 participants aged 20 years or older) indicated that food insecurity was associated with higher liver stiffness measurements for those adults over 50 years of age and may increase the risk of advanced fibrosis and cirrhosis in older adults.9 Further analysis of US statistics have also suggested that food insecurity is associated with greater all-cause mortality in adults with metabolic dysfunction–associated steatotic liver disease (MASLD), formerly known as non-alcoholic fatty liver disease, and advanced fibrosis.10

-Analysis from a USDA National Health Interview Survey indicated that the number of chronic conditions for adults in food-insecure households was, on average, 18% higher than for those in food-secure households.3 Further, the analysis found that food security status of adults was also strongly related to the number of chronic conditions reported, and lower food security was associated with a higher probability of all the chronic diseases examined in the report:3
+Analysis from a USDA National Health Interview Survey indicated that the number of chronic conditions for adults in food-insecure households was, on average, 18% higher than for those in food-secure households.3 Further, the analysis found that food security status of adults was also strongly related to the number of chronic conditions reported, and lower food security was associated with a higher probability of all the chronic diseases examined in the report, including high blood pressure, heart disease, stroke, cancer, diabetes, and kidney disease.3

 And children are not exempt from these negative health impacts.
 A 2020 review published in Pediatric Clinics of North America reported that children experiencing food insecurity with limited access to healthy foods demonstrate poorer eating behavior that may lead to the development of chronic disease.11 Food-insecure children may manifest with many different ailments, including anxiety and depression, and have an increased prevalence of anemia, asthma, and hospitalization with diabetes.11